pramnora/LinuxMint-OS/README.md

 - https://www.linuxmint.com/download.php
 - https://www.linuxmint.com/documentation.php

+### Initial set up

+I found it was very important to access System Settings...

+- adjust the 'display' to suit you own screen size/eye sight
+- adjust the 'time and date' to suit your own country time zone

 ### Editors

 - https://github.com/linuxmint/xed - (xed, is a MDI/Multiple Document Interface, or, 'tabbed' text editor...; thus, allowing you to have open multiple different file types, all together at once; you can switch tab order by using simple 'drag and drop'; it also uses 'syntax highlighting' for: CSS/HTML/-etc. All of the normal text editing commands works: [CTRL]+[S] Save/[C] Copy/[X] Cut/[V] Paste/[N] New tab/[W] close current tab/[Q] Quit editor/-etc.)